 - If you have account hierarchy (multiple levels of accounts), select where you want the Task(s) to be placed

-- Create single task for ALL child account that qualify - If you have selected the option above, then you want to decide how many tasks that you want the immediate parent to receive.
+- Create a single task for ALL child account that qualifies - If you have selected the option "one task for the first child account" then you want to decide how many tasks will be created for an immediate parent.
 If you select this option, then only 1 task will fire even if more than 1 child account qualifies.

-- Create multiple tasks (one task for EVERY child account) that qualifies - If you have selected the option above, then you want to decide how many tasks that you want the immediate parent to receive.
-If you select this option, then is will fire a separate task to the immediate parent for each child account that qualifies.
+- Create multiple tasks (one task for EVERY child account) that qualifies - If you have selected the option "multiple tasks (one task for EVERY child account)" then you want to decide how many tasks will be created for an immediate parent.
+If you select this option, then the SuccessPlay will fire a separate task to the immediate parent for each child account that qualifies.

 Once you have completed the initial configuration and defined your segment criteria, you will either need to build your tasks or select to use forms.
 You can build multiple tasks for the same SuccessPlay, or use both Tasks and Forms.

 1. Create a title and description, this is what will be shown to the assignee of the task so make sure it is detailed (both fields are required).
-Keep in mind that you can 'Add Data' by using dynamic fields that pull in specific account information based on your accounts' attributes.
+Keep in mind that you can 'Add Data' by using dynamic fields that pull in specific account information based on your accounts' attributes or user attributes based on the choice made for segment result.

 2. Decide on the due date based on the date that the task was created (7 days after for example).